O

 opprobrium (noun)

-opprobrious (adjective): Of language: Expressing scorn or criticism.
-(OD)
+opprobrious (adjective): Of language, expressing scorn or criticism.
+(NOA)

 organization man (noun)